129 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 127 Beacon to the east and 131 Beacon to the west.

 On May 22, 1860, the Boston Evening Transcript reported that John D. Dunbar had filed with the Board of Aldermen a Notice of Intention to build on Beacon.
 On March 27, 1861, after completing the house at 129 Beacon, he purchased the land from William Goddard and T. Bigelow Lawrence.
 He and his wife, Harriet (Beaman) Dunbar, lived at 375 Tremont.

 During the 1861-1862 winter season, 129 Beacon was the home of broker and commission merchant Francis Edward Bacon and his wife, Louisa (Crowninshield) Bacon, who had married in October of 1860 and then traveled in Europe.
 In her Reminiscences, published in 1922, Louisa Bacon recalled that, after spending one winter at 129 Beacon, they spent the next two years at the “old Tremont House” hotel.
-They also maintained a home in Newport.
 They later would live briefly at 276 Beacon.

-By 1868, 129 Beacon was the home of banker Francis Welles Hunnewell and his wife, Margaret L. (Fassitt) Hunnewell.
+By 1868, 129 Beacon was the home of banker Francis Welles Hunnewell and his wife, Margaret Louisa (Fassitt) Hunnewell.
 By 1871, they had moved to a new home they had built at 278 Clarendon.

-Sarah Wheelwright died in March of 1906.
 John Wheelwright continued to live at 129 Beacon until his death in April of 1916.

 The house was not listed in the 1917-1919 Blue Books.